dastal/Ruby_Course/README.md

 - Text Editor: https://atom.io/
 - Restart the computer to make sure all new setting work afterwards
 - Run files with this shortcut (Windows): alt + r
+- Run the files in terminal unsing:
+`ruby filename.rb`

 **Packages**